Frontenac Neighbours Saving Neighbours cardiac arrest response

 I live technically within city limits although north of hwy 401.
 I frequent south Frontenac for social and recreational activities, etc. Am I eligible for the program.

-Daniel asked 12 months ago
+Daniel asked over 1 year ago

 Hi Daniel.
 Yes, the program is open those who live north of 401 but not quite inside South Frontenac.
 The hope is for volunteer responders to serve rural areas.